Frequently Asked Questions

 What is the role of the next of kin in the donation process?

 The next of kin is required to complete consent forms authorizing brain, spinal cord, and CSF and/or plasma donation.
 These will be faxed or emailed by the brain donation coordinator.

 The autopsy procedure does not interfere with the events associated with the funeral.
 No disfigurement occurs as a result of this procedure.
 The family can plan an open casket or other traditional funeral arrangements and the donation process will be undetectable.
 In addition, we will do our best not to interfere with any arrangements the family might have.

-Does my pledge ensure that my brain will be studied at the VA-BU-CLF Brain Bank?
+Does my pledge ensure that my brain will be studied at the UNITE Brain Bank?